tidymodels/recipes/tests/testthat/_snaps/discretize.md

     Condition
       Error in `discretize()`:
       x Only numeric `x` is accepted.
-      i a character vector was passed.
+      i The `x` was passed a character vector.

 # printing of discretize()